David Schellhase Sells 3,333 Shares of Slack Technologies, Inc. (NYSE:WORK) Stock

-Slack Technologies, Inc. (NYSE:WORK) General Counsel David Schellhase sold 3,333 shares of the firm’s stock in a transaction dated Tuesday, June 1st.
-The stock was sold at an average price of $43.82, for a total value of $146,052.06.
+Slack Technologies, Inc. (NYSE:WORK) General Counsel David Schellhase sold 3,333 shares of the stock in a transaction that occurred on Monday, May 3rd.
+The stock was sold at an average price of $42.07, for a total value of $140,219.31.

 David Schellhase also recently made the following trade(s):

-Separately, Zacks Investment Research raised shares of Slack Technologies from a “hold” rating to a “buy” rating and set a $50.00 price objective on the stock in a report on Wednesday, June 23rd.
-Fifteen equities research analysts have rated the stock with a hold rating and three have assigned a buy rating to the stock.
-The stock has an average rating of “Hold” and an average price target of $41.94.
+Separately, Zacks Investment Research raised Slack Technologies from a “hold” rating to a “buy” rating and set a $50.00 price target on the stock in a research report on Wednesday, June 23rd.
+Fifteen investment analysts have rated the stock with a hold rating and two have given a buy rating to the company.
+Slack Technologies currently has an average rating of “Hold” and a consensus price target of $41.73.

-Hedge funds and other institutional investors have recently modified their holdings of the company.
-Ameritas Investment Company LLC acquired a new position in Slack Technologies during the 1st quarter worth $25,000.
-PARK CIRCLE Co purchased a new stake in Slack Technologies during the 1st quarter worth about $28,000.
-Alpha DNA Investment Management LLC purchased a new stake in shares of Slack Technologies in the 4th quarter valued at about $31,000.
-Harbour Investments Inc. purchased a new stake in shares of Slack Technologies in the 1st quarter valued at about $33,000.
-Finally, Concord Wealth Partners lifted its holdings in shares of Slack Technologies by 881.1% in the 1st quarter.
-Concord Wealth Partners now owns 883 shares of the company’s stock valued at $36,000 after purchasing an additional 793 shares during the last quarter.
+A number of large investors have recently made changes to their positions in the stock.
+Signaturefd LLC raised its position in Slack Technologies by 21.3% during the 1st quarter.
+Signaturefd LLC now owns 1,533 shares of the company’s stock worth $62,000 after purchasing an additional 269 shares during the last quarter.
+Quadrant Capital Group LLC raised its position in Slack Technologies by 16.2% during the 1st quarter.
+Quadrant Capital Group LLC now owns 2,746 shares of the company’s stock worth $112,000 after purchasing an additional 383 shares during the last quarter.
+Captrust Financial Advisors raised its position in Slack Technologies by 34.4% during the 1st quarter.
+Captrust Financial Advisors now owns 1,881 shares of the company’s stock worth $76,000 after purchasing an additional 481 shares during the last quarter.
+Cpwm LLC raised its position in Slack Technologies by 5.8% during the 1st quarter.
+Cpwm LLC now owns 9,427 shares of the company’s stock worth $383,000 after purchasing an additional 515 shares during the last quarter.
+Finally, Ameritas Investment Company LLC bought a new position in Slack Technologies during the 1st quarter worth $25,000.
 64.13% of the stock is owned by institutional investors and hedge funds.

 About Slack Technologies